Pour Over Coffee: The Ultimate Guide!

 Can you make Iced Coffee in a Pour Over?

 Yes, you can make Iced Coffee in a Pour Over.
-Just pour some ice cubes in your mug and pour hot coffee directly over it.
+Just pour some ice cubes into your mug and pour hot coffee directly over it.
 The trick is to use a higher coffee-to-water ratio since the ice will melt and dilute the concentrate.

 Is pour over coffee better than drip coffee?